ulaari/ulaar/src/content/blog/2012/03/09/calling-all-sanskrit-poets.md

 She (Venetia Kotamraju) has set up a small Sanskrit publishing house called Rasala – [www.rasalabooks.com](http://www.rasalabooks.com/).
 Venetia and her co-founder (Shankar Rajaraman) are inviting submissions for an anthology of verses on the theme ‘night’.

-<div>Are you a Sanskrit buff or know someone who’s a Sanskrit professional or moonlighter?
-If you answered yes, please spread the word and, if you have any verses (your own or those of your favourite poets), you can [contact Venetia here](http://www.rasalabooks.com/contact-us/).</div><div></div><div>**Q**: How do I know Venetia and (gosh) am I interested in Sanskrit?</div><div>**A**: I once rented a Bullet motorcycle for 2 weeks from her brother-in-law, discovered her credentials and love for Sanskrit and have been in touch.
+Are you a Sanskrit buff or know someone who’s a Sanskrit professional or moonlighter?
+If you answered yes, please spread the word and, if you have any verses (your own or those of your favourite poets), you can [contact Venetia here](http://www.rasalabooks.com/contact-us/).

+**Q**: How do I know Venetia and (gosh) am I interested in Sanskrit?

+**A**: I once rented a Bullet motorcycle for 2 weeks from her brother-in-law, discovered her credentials and love for Sanskrit and have been in touch.
 I used to suck at Sanskrit in school.
 During my years in Chicago I developed a mild interest in Sanskrit, attended a 2-week Spoken Sanskrit workshop (which was a lot of fun).
-Sadly, it’s *one* of my many interests that somehow don’t make it to the ‘priority list’.</div><div></div>
+Sadly, it’s *one* of my many interests that somehow don’t make it to the ‘priority list’.

+**2024 February Update**
+Turns out the Ansell/Kotamraju's have moved around a bit in the past 12 years.
+From [yurt life in Britain](https://svargaonearth.wordpress.com/category/building/] to a [jungle home in the Western Ghats](https://svargaonearth.wordpress.com/susvagata/) and now in [Good Earth Malhar](https://svargaonearth.wordpress.com/2023/12/10/school-and-no-school/) - an eco village on the outskirts of Bangalore.